Skip to content

 • controller_bgp_advertisements_received Total number of BGP advertisements received since kube-router started

-• controller_bgp_advertisements_sent Total number of BGP advertisements sent since kube-router started
+• controller_bgp_advertisements_sent Total number of BGP advertisements sent since kube-router started (labels: type)

 • controller_bgp_internal_peers_sync_time Time it took for the BGP internal peer sync loop to complete